codacy/codacy-rubocop/docs/description/Performance_BlockGivenWithExplicitBlock.md

-This cop identifies unnecessary use of a `block_given?` where explicit check of block argument would suffice.
+Identifies unnecessary use of a `block_given?` where explicit check of block argument would suffice.

 # Examples